Quick reference guide

 Virtually all types of stapeliads easily grow from cuttings.
 They also grow easily from seed, but are notoriously difficult to hand-pollinate.
 Stapeliads easily hybridize, even across genera, so if plants aren't kept in isolation the seed results can be a gamble.
 I still save and plant seeds to see if there are any interesting results.

 Take cuttings at the base of stems.
 When your plant matures, I recommend making new cuttings by thinning out dense areas of overlapping branches.
-It helps deter mealybugs!
+It helps deter mealybugs pests, and I think it's good to have back-up copies.

 Stapeliad cuttings have a very high success rate.
 I often just plop freshly cut stems on soil and wait.
 If you want to give your cutting the best chance of survival follow these steps: